 Various studies have been conducted in regard to pipeline failure located at a slope.
 Liu et al., (2017) studied on buckling failure mode analysis on buried X80 steel gas pipelines.
 Due to reverse fault displacement, the pipeline underneath it has failed.
 Liu et al., (2017) uses numerical analysis to develop finite element modelling, compute algorithms for nonlinear buckling analysis and validate the modelling.
 Buckling failure is highly nonlinear for high strength pipeline.
 In the modelling, both buckling failure: both beam and local occurred relatively dependent to the dip angle and also the thickness of the pipeline.
-According to Liu et al., (2017), both beam and local buckling failure will occur when dip angle, $\varphi < 75^{\circ}$, and only local buckling failure will occur when dip angle, $\varphi < 75^{\circ}$, and only local buckling failure is diperiod.
+According to Liu et al., (2017), both beam and local buckling failure will occur when dip angle, $\varphi < 75^{\circ}$, and only local buckling failure when dip angle is $\varphi \ge 75^{\circ}$.
+As for the thickness of the pipe wall, t < 22 mm would result to local buckling failure first then followed by beam buckling failure.